Where to Buy

 GBM Assessment (Score: 7/10)

-Written in Communist Hungary, where official ideology subsumed the Holocaust into a generalized narrative of fascist oppression, the novel represented an act of personal and political reclamation of a specifically Jewish experience of suffering.
+The work was begun in Communist Hungary, where official ideology subsumed the Holocaust into a generalized narrative of fascist oppression, the novel represented an act of personal and political reclamation of a specifically Jewish experience of suffering.
 Kertesz drew on his own deportation to Auschwitz and Buchenwald at age fourteen, yet he refused to write a conventional memoir, instead crafting a novel whose detached tone mirrors the psychological dissociation of the camp experience.
-The Nobel Prize in 2002 recognized his unflinching contribution to Holocaust literature and brought belated international attention to Hungarian letters.
+The Nobel Prize in 2002 recognized his unsparing contribution to Holocaust literature and brought belated international attention to Hungarian letters.

 Awards & Adaptations